anilzen/QTHub/content/event/symposium-2025/index.md

 In the second part, I will discuss an ongoing project on energy-conserving quantum circuits, i.e., circuits that conserve the intrinsic Hamiltonian of qubits.
 I will explain how general energy-conserving unitary transformations can be implemented using energy-conserving interactions, such as the XY interaction, provided that one can employ a single ancillary qubit that acts as a catalyst.

 ---

+## Niklas Muller
+*University of New Mexico*

+### From Quantum Scars to Advantage: Quantum Simulating Thermalization

+---